unseen1980/ContactManager/README.md

 *In a separate console go to ContactManager/client and run 'python -m SimpleHTTPServer'

-*Open chrome with cors enabled and got to http://localhost:8000.
+*Open chrome with cors enabled and go to http://localhost:8000.
 Alternatively you can host your api in c9.io website or similar

 Enjoy